dccircuit/IGME-330-Spring-2024/checkoffs/refactor-screensaver.md

-# Checkoff - Refactor the Canvas Screensaver
+# PE-05b - Refactor the Canvas Screensaver

 ## I. Start code
 - Your starting point will be the completed version. of [PE-05 - Canvas Screensaver](../pe/pe-05.md)